t3rmin4t0r/HadoopTestCluster/README.md

 An easy to way to launch a single JVM cluster.

-To use (fill in the appropriate hadoop-2.x version in the
+To use (fill in the appropriate hadoop-2.x version in the pom.xml)

 mvn package